-Our SENDCO has over 18 year's teaching experience working with children with a wide variety of special learning needs and is a qualified Forest School Leader.
+Our SENDCO has over 17 year's teaching experience working with children with a wide variety of special learning needs and is a qualified Forest School Leader.

-In the role of Inclusion Manager, they work 2.5 days a week to manage SEND provision as well as having responsibility for provision for Pupil Premium and pupils with EAL.
+In the role of Inclusion Manager, they work full time and manage SEND provision as well as having responsibility for provision for Pupil Premium and pupils with EAL.

-We have a team of 7 teaching assistants who are trained to deliver SEND provision.

-In the last academic year, staff have been trained in monitoring diabetes, supporting children with a hearing impairment, supporting those with dyslexic traits and promoting independent learning skills with SEND pupils.
+We have a large team of teaching assistants who are trained to deliver SEND provision, including supporting children with diabetes, a hearing impairment, and dyslexia and promoting independent learning skills with SEND pupils.